-- find out all you can about the kinds of career you might be interested in, 'Career Starter' and 'Career Ideas' can be accessed on the computer in School; and www.nidirect.gov.uk/ careers can be accessed on the internet.
-These will provide useful information along with other websites which can be found on our School website under 'careers'. - read the relevant pages in this booklet, - talk to pupils already doing the subjects at GCSE, - research new subjects very carefully, - talk to your teachers, - talk to your parents, - talk to Mrs Quinn, Mrs Hearst or any member of the Careers Department.
+- find out all you can about the kinds of career you might be interested in, 'Career A-Z', 'Career Starter' and 'Career Ideas' can be accessed on the computers in School; xello and www.nidirect.gov.uk/careers can be accessed on the internet.
+These will provide useful information along with other websites which can be found on our School website under 'Careers'.

+- read the relevant pages in this booklet,

+- talk to pupils already doing the subjects at GCSE,

+- research new subjects very carefully,

+- talk to your teachers,

+- talk to your parents,

+- talk to Mr Anderson, Miss Griffith or any member of the Careers Department.